catherine-omego/alx-system_engineering-devops/0x02-shell_redirections/README.md

-a script that display the number of lines that contain the pattern “bin” in the file /etc/passwd
+a script that display all the lines in the file /etc/passwd that do not contain the pattern “bin”